awsdocs/aws-greengrass-developer-guide/doc_source/lra-console.md

 First, create the Lambda function\.

 1. In the AWS Management Console, choose **Services**, and open the AWS Lambda console\.
-![\[AWS services search box with Lambda highlighted.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/console-lambda-service.png)

 1. Choose **Create function**\.